It’s a party where you pay it forward

 The help could be personal (need a tip on a car camping location near water) or professional (want to find a mentor outside of your company, need some new employees or job) or spiritual (looking for a yoga studio in Oakland).

-If you’re curious about just how much good comes from these events, since I began hosting PIF parties back in November 2007, loads of great PIF stories have been shared.
+Since I began hosting PIF parties in November 2007, loads of great PIF stories have been shared.
 A few outcomes have included:

 - New business opportunities created

 - Job candidates recruited

 - Deals closed

 - Re-connections to long lost contacts